PowerNukkitX/PNX-Document/doc/en-us/dev/java/entity-ai/behavior_group.md

 ### 1.0.2 Singularity

-For each organism, there is only one instance of the behavior group in its life cycle
+For each creature, there is only one instance of the behavior group in its life cycle

 ## 1.1 Create a new behavior group